 When you are in Blue Ridge, you'll notice that it is more blue-collar than most other communities in America.
 35.73% of Blue Ridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Blue Ridge is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Blue Ridge who work in food service (13.60%), sales jobs (9.72%), and office and administrative support (8.52%).

-The population of Blue Ridge overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Blue Ridge, 22.29% have at least a bachelor's degree.
+The education level of Blue Ridge citizens is a little higher than the average for US cities and towns: 22.29% of adults in Blue Ridge have at least a bachelor's degree.

 The per capita income in Blue Ridge in 2022 was $27,880, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,520 for a family of four.
 However, Blue Ridge contains both very wealthy and poor people as well.